nearform-actions/optic-release-automation-action/README.md

 #### How to add a build step to your workflow

-You may need to build your project before releasing it.
+When your project need a build step, you can run it before the release.

-There are two build types:
+Mainly, there are two build types:

 - to be committed: the build output should be committed to the repository and appear in the PR opened by this action
 - to be released: the build output should not be committed but its output should be published to Npm